 Noonan syndrome can be inherited or can develop unpredictably in children whose parents have normal genes.
 Although children with the syndrome have normal chromosomal structure, they have many characteristics typical of

 Turner syndrome.
-In the past, Noonan syndrome was called "male Turner syndrome."
-However, both boys and girls can be affected with this condition, which is caused by a gene on chromosome 12.
+Both boys and girls can be affected with this condition, which is caused by a gene mutation on chromosome 12.

 Symptoms may include webbing of the neck, low-set ears, droopy eyelids, short stature, shortened ring fingers, a high-arched palate, heart and blood vessel abnormalities, and impaired intelligence.
 Most affected people are short.
 Boys may have underdeveloped or undescended testes.
 In girls, the ovaries may be underactive or stop working.
 Puberty may be delayed, and infertility is possible.